ellysh/video-game-bots/ExtraTechniques/os-level-interception-data.md

 ### Example with Proxy DLL

+Now we will implement the simplest bot, which is based on proxy DLL technique.
+The bot will control test application to keep non-zero value of the `gLife` parameter.
+It should simulate the *1* keypress each time when the `gLife` parameter becomes less than 10.

 First step to create a proxy DLL is to generate source code of the library with stub functions.
 We can use the DLL Wrapper Generator script for this purpose.
 This is an algorithm to use the script:

 1. Copy the 32-bit version of the `gdi32.dll` library to a directory with the generator script.
 This library is located in the "C:\Windows\system32" directory for 32-bit Windows and in "C:\Windows\SysWOW64" for 64-bit one.